Hurricane Dorian shifts ‘dramatically,’ heightening concerns in the Carolinas

 Dorian could turn farther east Wednesday and “clip” Cape Hatteras on the Outer Banks of North Carolina, Malick said in a storm update.

-Up to 10 inches of rain could fall along the Georgia and Carolina coasts, according the National Hurricane Center.
+Up to 12 inches of rain could fall along the Georgia and Carolina coasts, according to the National Hurricane Center.
 Dorian is now expected to dump up to 6 inches on a wider swath of eastern North Carolina than earlier forecasts indicated, officials said.

+Swimmers at the coast should stay alert to rip currents from the storm, according to the National Weather Service office in Newport/Morehead City.
+Lifeguards on Hilton Head Island, S.C., shot video of a particularly nasty one, The Island Packet reported Saturday..

+South Carolina emergency shelters, closings and delays and other vital Dorian information will be listed on the South Carolina Emergency Management Division website, scemd.org.

 Comments